Notice

 Numbness or tingling in the arm or hand of the puncture site

-Bleeding that does not stop after 10 minutes of constant pressure (keep pressure on the site until help arrives)
+Bleeding that does not stop after 10 minutes of constant pressure.

 Your hand becomes cold, turns blue or you have severe pain.